Proxyless Service Mesh Based on Sermant and Istio

 # 2. Obtain the Demo Binary Artifacts

-Unzip the demo binary artifact package to get the router-product/ directory.
+Unzip the demo binary artifact package to get the product/ directory.

 # 3. Obtain and Move the Sermant Binary Artifacts